 This unique reusable food cover is the bees knees, y’all!
 Okay, so bad pun, but did you know that beeswax actually makes a great food wrap to keep food fresh?

-If you are looking for an all natural plastic wrap alternative, then beeswax wraps are ideal for you.
+If you are looking for an all natural plastic wrap alternative, then beeswax wraps, such as these from BeCosy, are ideal for you.
 Using fabric, beeswax, and some oil, these eco-friendly plastic-free food wraps are unique and oh, so handy.